SpamixOfficial/OpenClick/README.md

 # Before you start...
 Make sure you have python installed!
 Most linux distros comes with python out of the box, but check so its installed just in case it isn't!
 Also make sure you have "pip" installed!
 Most linux distros comes with pip out of the box, but once again, check so its installed just in case it isn't!
+And lastly, make sure you have tKinter installed.
+It comes prebundled with python, though sometimes the module named "pynput" needs a manual installation of tKinter to work!

 # How to install
 Step 1: